 Some undeniable reasons for taking early, however, include :

-Poor health: an inability to continue working to meet bills (remember that Social Security Disability filing is an option that can prevent a person under 65 or so from suffering the reduced Early Retirement benefit result)
+Poor health: an inability to continue working to meet bills.
+(Remember that Social Security Disability filing is an option that can prevent a person under FRA from suffering the reduced Early Retirement benefit result.)

-Longivity: They don't think they'll live to see 67 or 70 or 80 - an anticipated short life span may come with a 'use it or lose it' decision
+Longevity: They don't think they'll live to see 67 or 70 or 80+ -- an anticipated short life span may come with a 'use it or lose it' decision.

-Caretaker: a need to caretake a spouse or loved one who needs full time company or assistance so continued work outside the home is not possible.
+Caretaker: a need to caretake a spouse or loved one who needs full time company or assistance such that continued work outside the home is not possible.
 (Ideally, we'd see more 'kincare' compensation for this need, but that is an article for a different day.)

-Basic Financial Need: an actual current need it now, for general financial reasons, for basic survival or a better standard of living
+Basic Financial Need: an actual current need for the income now, for general financial reasons, for basic survival or a better standard of living now.

-At FRA or Later: Some decide not to take at 62, waiting for Full Retirement Age, or even delay beyond their FRA, to start after retirement age (up to age 70).
+At FRA or Later: Some people decide not to take at 62, instead, waiting for Full Retirement Age, or even delaying beyond their FRA, to start after retirement age (up to age 70).
 This latter choice is called Delayed or Deferred Retirement.
 Whatever the personal choice, be informed of what you are gaining and giving up when doing so, in case it would affect your decision.